-"They say that Peace Corps is "the toughest job you'll ever love", but reflecting on our time in Andavadoaka over the last few months, and in writing this piece, I have to say that those two years with Blue Ventures were right up there.
-Difficult in very, very different ways, rewarding beyond compare, and heart wrenching at times.
+They say that Peace Corps is "the toughest job you'll ever love", but reflecting on my time in Andavadoaka, Madagascar, I have to say that my two years with Blue Ventures are right up there.
+Challenging in different ways, yet rewarding beyond compare.

 Working with Blue Ventures has provided me daily opportunities to learn and to grow both professionally and personally, against a backdrop of beautiful beaches, a welcoming community and dedicated colleagues.
 I was given professional opportunities, such as presenting at international conferences and authoring academic journal articles, which would not have been available at other organisations.

 Living in a rural village and working with people from around the world was a fantastic opportunity to learn about other cultures and make new friends.
 If you are looking for an adventure that will provide you with unparalleled professional advancement, then definitely consider working for Blue Ventures!

 The best thing about working for Blue Ventures is doing something that I'm totally passionate about and never bored by!
 There is no such thing as a typical day at work, from diving and surveying reefs to running school workshops on marine biodiversity or talking about seafood supply chains with local fishers.

 I'm thrilled to be leading the development of Blue Ventures' work in Belize, addressing the threat of invasive lionfish by coming up with pragmatic approaches to population control with local fishers and private sector partners.